 Public Policy Manager, Remote

 JOB SUMMARY: This position exists to serve as the principal staff for grassroots advocacy efforts and government affairs in Alabama.
-This position is based in Montgomery and will report to the Director of Programs and Public Policy in Birmingham.
+This position is based in Montgomery.

 POSITION PURPOSE: The Public Policy Manager manages (1) local, state, and federal advocacy efforts in the state; and (2) state-level governmental affairs efforts.